 Adrian has funded healthcare for 111 patients in 12 countries.

 Adrian has funded healthcare for 111 patients in 12 countries.

-Ko is a 35-year-old rice farmer from Cambodia.
-He has two brothers and two sisters, and in his spare time, his favorite thing to do is watch Chinese dramas on television.
-One year ago, Ko developed a cataract in his left eye, causing him blurry vision.
-He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
-When Ko learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
-On February 5th, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his left eye.
+Phat is a 50-year-old laborer.
+He is married and has two sons, two daughters, and one grandson.
+Phat lives with his wife and their children.
+At home he likes to watch Khmer boxing on TV.
+One year ago, the retina of Phat's left eye detached, causing him partial blindness and tearing.
+When Phat learned about our medical partner, Children's Surgical Centre, he traveled for three and a half hours seeking treatment.
+On October 26th, eye surgeons will perform a retinal detachment repair procedure in his left eye.
 After recovery, he will be able to see clearly.
-Now, he needs help to fund this $229 procedure.
-"I hope that my brother will be able to see more clearly and can return to farming at the rice field." -Ko's Brother
+Now, he needs help to fund this $648 procedure.
+Phat says, "I will feel happy when my eye heals because I can return to working and helping my wife on the rice field."